mariastrajan/vhdl-project/README.md

 The project implements a serial communication system using VHDL.
 The system transmits information in the form of data packets.
 Each packet contains:
--a start segment (with a start bit and a start code).
+-a start segment (with a start bit and a start code)

--a data segment (formed by 4 words encoded in BCD).
+-a data segment (formed by 4 words encoded in BCD)

 -a checksum calculated using the XOR operation.

 The system includes two logical blocks:
--a generator, which emits the packets.
+-a generator, which emits the packets

 -a detector, which validates the received content.

 ## System Architecture